St. Luke’s Worship

 Q: How often can I worship on-campus?

-A: While Sanctuary capacity is limited in this phase of St. Luke’s Campus Reopening Plan, please consider a mixture of online and on-campus worship to allow space for all those wishing to worship on-campus.
+A: While the Sanctuary and Founder’s Hall capacity is limited in this phase of St. Luke’s Campus Reopening Plan, please consider a mixture of online and on-campus worship to allow space for all those wishing to worship on-campus.

 Q: Is there a deadline to register for worship?

 A: Yes.
-In this phase of St. Luke’s Campus Reopening Plan, on-campus worship will be limited to 100 people.
-We ask that you fill out an online reservation form (coming soon) once registration opens each week.
+In this phase of St. Luke’s Campus Reopening Plan, on-campus worship will be limited.
+We ask that you fill out an online reservation form once registration opens each week.
 Registration will close once the venue has reached its reservation capacity for this phase.

 Q: Am I reserving specific seats?

 A: Registration does not include specific seats.
-When you enter the Sanctuary, a St. Luke’s Worship Host will guide you to a seating area based on the number of people in your party.
+When you enter the worship venue, a St. Luke’s Worship Host will guide you to a seating area based on the number of people in your party.
 Please refrain from changing seats once you are seated.
 Please do not rearrange seating areas.